rigozu9/namename-store/README.md

 ## Accessing the Project

-The full project is hosted in a **private GitHub repository**, but I am happy to share it privately upon request.
+The full project is hosted in a **private GitHub repository**, but I’m happy to share it privately upon request.
-Feel free to reach out if you'd like a closer look or have any questions about the project!
+Feel free to reach out if you’d like a closer look or have any questions about the project!